jaspervanderheide/Dutch-Travel-Advices/README.md

 * The city of Ixtapa

 ### Myanmar
-* Not all cities could be found
+* (01/01/2020-now) Not all cities that have a travel advice different than their surrounding were in the list of cities.

 ### North Macedonia
 * The northern border should be yellow.